softwaresuave/Practical-Powershell/README.md

 Most of these scripts are designed to run on remote machines that have their computer name or ip address listed in a computers.txt file, which is defined by the $Computers variable. <br/>
-Ensure that both the path to the .txt that this variable is pointed to is valid as well as the computer names within it.
+Ensure that both the path to the .txt that this variable is pointed to is valid, as well as the computer names within it.
 The computers.txt file cannot have trailing whitespace after the last hostname that is listed.
 <br/>
 <br/>
 <br/>